rotexsoft/file-renderer/README.md

     // rendering.
     $view_data = [ 'paragraph_data_from_file_renderer' => 'This is a Paragraph!!' ];

-    //you must include the file extension in the file name (in this case `.php`)
+    //you MUST include the file extension in the file name (in this case `.php`)
     $renderer = new \Rotexsoft\FileRenderer\Renderer('view.php', $view_data, $file_paths);

     //you could alternately create the Renderer object like below: